tekknolagi/isdt/lecture-notes/3-bld.md

 Same thing with `printf` (at code offset `0x1c`).
 So something must be afoot... perhaps the it's a placeholder value.

-Because `lib.c` hasn't been compiled yet, it's impossible these offsets to be
-accurate: the compiler has no way of knowing where the code to `random_number` or `printf` lives.
+Because `lib.c` hasn't been compiled yet, it's impossible for these offsets to be accurate: the compiler has no way of knowing where the code to `random_number` or `printf` lives.
 All it knows about `random_number` is that it will eventually be provided by some other object file (or it will fail to link).

 And yep, if we request an executable, it fails to link: